AndreiGota/FlappyBird/README.md

-FlappyBird game build using Pygame
+FlappyBird game built using Pygame